CuplexUser/SimCity/README.md

 ## Roadmap

-See `TODO.md` for the full feature roadmap (Phases 2–5 and remaining utilities).
+See `TODO.md` for the full feature roadmap.

-Next up: Phase 2 — Services (police, fire, hospitals, schools) and data-layer overlays.
+Visual goal: SimCity 4 aesthetic — the renderer is capable of Blender-rendered sprite atlases; procedural OffscreenCanvas sprites are the current fallback until real art exists.